 Nicotine vaping scripts available

-Nicotine pouches were likely inspired by Snus, a product popular in 18th-century Sweden, which contained raw tobacco leaves and plant fibres.
-In contrast, nicotine pouches use nicotine salts with sweeteners to mask the strong taste of nicotine.
+Today’s nicotine pouches use nicotine salts with sweeteners to mask the strong taste of nicotine.

 Are Nicotine Pouches Effective?

-NRT gums and lozenges (also likely inspired by nicotine pouches and Snus) are far more effective in helping smokers during withdrawal periods.
 While the pouches can alleviate cravings as it introduces nicotine into the system, they might not have the controlled amount of nicotine designed to help quit smoking found in NRT products.

 There is also a lack of evidence that nicotine pouches can be substitutes for NRT products.
-Some studies may have shown it contains the same levels of nicotine as NRTs, but without further data, it’s best to use data-backed and proven tools to address withdrawals
+Some studies may have shown it contains the same levels of nicotine as NRTs, but without further data, it’s best to use data-backed and proven tools to address withdrawals.

 In case you also find NRT products failing to help you quit, instead of Snus and nicotine pouches, a GP can prescribe nicotine vaping products (NVPs) from pharmacies as a second-line tool to help you quit.